Scout9Official/scout9-nodejs/README.md

 ### Define workflows

-Conversations by default use a generic **workflow** procedure that has a stated goal to guide your Pocket Scout in a conversation.
+Conversations by default use a generic **workflow** procedure that has a stated goal to guide your Scout9 in a conversation.
 Initiate a conversation with a clear specific objective using the **workflow** api.

 See [full workflow example](examples/create-workflow.ts)